pramod096/Proposal-4B/Proposal.md

 #### Sprint 6.
 Adding Locations (Jan 31<sup>st</sup> 2022 – Feb 11<sup>th</sup> 2022)
 * After Logging in the user will be able to add new Locations and it will be stored in the database.
 The newly added Locations will be visible to all the other users.
 The functionality to delete the Location will also be added.
 At this point, the user will be able to perform all the CRUD Operations.

+#### Sprint 7.
+Forgot Password (Feb 14th 2022 - Feb 25th 2022)
+*	The functionality for a user to reset their password will be added.
+A reset link will be sent to the user email.
+The email id provided by the user during sign-up will be used.

 ## Budget